dboddie-canonical-work/disgorged-docs/qt5-and-kde-frameworks-applications.rst

 You can see we use the :ref:`kde-neon extension <the-kde-neon-extension>`.
 This extension will make Qt5 and KDE libraries available to the snap at run time and it will configure the run time environment of the application so that all desktop functionality is correctly initialised.

 The ``common-id`` field is used to link the AppStream metadata to this application.
 As a result, we don’t need to :ref:`manually specify the desktop entry file <desktop-files-for-menu-integration>` because it’s already defined in AppStream.
-See `Using AppStream metadata <using-external-metadata.md#qt5-and-kde-frameworks-applications-heading--appstream>`__ for more information.
+See :ref:`Using AppStream metadata <meta-appstream>` for more information.

 Building the snap
 ~~~~~~~~~~~~~~~~~